ElizaKartchner/startup/README.md

 The `async` keyword declares that a function returns a promise.
 The `await` keyword wraps a call to the `async` function, blocks execution until the promise has resolved, and then returns the result of the promise.
 By combining async, to define functions that return promises, with await, to wait on the promise, you can create code that is asynchronous, but still maintains the flow of the code without explicitly using callbacks.

+## Debugging JavaScript
+- Console debugging: Insert console.log statements in your code.
+- Browser debugging: Really understand the code as it execute.
+Go to sources.
+Select the file.
+Set breakpoints.
+Refresh the brower window.